Properties of the Least Squares Temporal Difference learning algorithm: Other Ways to obtain LSTD

-Notice that formally speaking, in both the interpretation as a projection of the reward vector and the value function, we also need another condition to call LSTD an oblique projection -- in order for the formula $X(Y^\top X)^{-1}Y^\top$ to mean a projection on $\mathcal{C}(X)$ orthogonal to $\mathcal{C}(Y)$, we need the condition that the orthogonal complement of $\mathcal{C}(X)$ and $\mathcal{C}(Y)$ should be complementary subspaces.
+Notice that formally speaking, in both the interpretation as a projection of the reward vector and the value function, we also need another condition to call LSTD an oblique projection -- in order for the formula $X(Y^\top X)^{-1}Y^\top$ to mean a projection on $\text{Range}(X)$ orthogonal to $\text{Range}(Y)$, we need the condition that the orthogonal complement of $\text{Range}(X)$ and $\text{Range}(Y)$ should be complementary subspaces.
 We will now claim that this is the case in either of the above ways of thinking about LSTD as a projection.
-To do this, we will prove the following statement, for any invertible matrices $A$,$B$, where we assume that $A$ is invertible and $B\qPd$ is full column rank.
-We denote by $k$ the number of columns in $\qPd$ (they are known to be linearly independent by assumption \ref{a1}).
+To do this, we will prove the following statement.
+We denote by $k$ the number of columns in $\Phi$ (they are known to be linearly independent by assumption \ref{assm-1}).

+\begin{lemma} For any invertible matrices $A$, $B$, and $\Phi$ is of full column rank, we have the following equivalence.